mxie220/Template-for-end-to-end-ML-solution/pytorch/readme.md

 print("The number of classes is: ", NUM_CLASS)
 ```

+According to the PyTorch tutorial documentation, the generate_batch function is used to generate batches of data and offsets.
+Let's take a more in-depth look at what it actually does.

+The function takes in an argument called 'batch' and batch has several entries.
+Running through each entry in the batch which looks like some form of array that can be accessed by its index.
+The first part of every entry (at index = 0),
 ```python
 def generate_batch(batch):
     # A tensor is used to represent n-Dimensions of features.
 It looks like a matrix but it's not a matrix, a matrix is simply used to visualize a tensor.